Questo

 Lack of motivation

-The main reasons students fail to learn a new subject are lack of motivation, boredom, and lack of persistence.
+The main reasons students struggle to learn a new subject are lack of motivation, boredom, and lack of persistence.

 02